Saul Goodman: Background

 While working in the HHM mail room, Jimmy befriended Kim Wexler, an HHM employee attending the University of New Mexico School of Law.
 Over time, their friendship turned romantic.
-Inspired by her success and Chuck's career, Jimmy resumed his education, completing his undergraduate degree and then a J.D. from the University of American Samoa's correspondence law school.
-He passed the bar exam hoping to be hired at HHM, but without Jimmy's knowledge, Chuck compelled senior partner Howard Hamlin to deny Jimmy the opportunity.
-Jimmy then began a solo practice as a lawyer, working out of the utility room of a Vietnamese nail salon at a strip mall.
+Inspired by her success and Chuck's career, Jimmy resumed his education, completing his undergraduate degree and then a J.D. from the (fictional) University of American Samoa's correspondence law school.
+He passed the bar exam hoping to be hired at HHM, but Chuck secretly compelled senior partner Howard Hamlin to deny Jimmy the opportunity.
+Jimmy then began a solo practice as a lawyer, basing his office in the utility room of a Vietnamese nail salon at a strip mall.
 During this period, he took whatever cases he could get, including low-paying public defender work.

-Some years later, near the time of his divorce with Rebecca, Chuck develops a psychosomatic aversion to electricity and becomes semi-reclusive.
-Jimmy cares for Chuck, bringing him groceries and running his errands.
-However, Jimmy still struggles with finances, and at the start of the show drives a signature Suzuki Esteem with mismatched doors, a visual pun reflecting on Jimmy's current poor self-esteem.
-While arriving at and departing from court, Jimmy frequently butts heads with Mike Ehrmantraut, a former Philadelphia police officer who works as the courthouse parking lot attendant.
+Some years later, near the time of Chuck's divorce with Rebecca, Chuck developed a psychosomatic aversion to electricity and became semi-reclusive.
+Jimmy cared for Chuck, bringing him groceries and running his errands.
+However, Jimmy still struggled with finances, and at the start of the show drove a signature Suzuki Esteem with mismatched doors, a visual pun reflecting Jimmy's poor self-esteem.
+While arriving at and departing from court, Jimmy frequently butted heads with Mike Ehrmantraut, a former Philadelphia police officer who at that time worked as the courthouse parking lot attendant.